simonrus/about/notes/learning/notes/Active-2020-12-12-BCJR-Algorithm_p1.md

 What does a variable $\alpha_{t}(i)$ mean?
 One can take a look at equation (2) and notice, that it $\alpha_{t}(i) = P(O^1,O^2,...,{O^t}, S^{t} = S_{i})$.
 Or in other words: it is the probability of the joint event that sequence $O^1,O^2,...,{O^t}$ is observed and state $S_{i}$ is reached at time $t$.

 ## Backward step
-Can we move in trellis from left to right?
+Can we do calculations in the trellis from left to right?
 No problem!
 Let's refer to equation (2) again and do the following:

 1. Step 1: $\beta_{L}(i)=1$
 2. Step 2: